brewitmoney/bhindi-agent/README.md

-# Bhindi Brewit Agent on Monad
+# Bhindi Brewit Agent

-A TypeScript-based agent starter kit that demonstrates integration with Brewit Money's API for token operations.
-Perfect for learning agent development with the [Bhindi.io](https://bhindi.io) specification.
+A TypeScript-based agent built using [Bhindi.io](https://bhindi.io) specification.

+# What is Brewit?
+Brewit provides crypto accounts for individuals and teams.
+Using the Brewit agent, users can interact and perform crypto transactions on their Brewit account

 # What is Bhindi?
 Bhindi lets you talk to your apps like you talk to a friend.